-How to Assemble a Veggie Platter (Budget Friendly Recipe)
+How to Assemble a Veggie Platter (Budget-Friendly)

 Assembling a unique vegetable plate is a chapter of every buffet on your fingers, but how often do you come to a graduation or concert to find the same?
 And if you’re lucky, are all the pepper strips reluctant to buy a tub at the ranch processing plant?